Causes

 Treatment should take into account the clinical picture and epidemiology of STIs in the particular patient group.

-Proctitis – likely to be non-infectious Refer to gastroenterologist if inflammatory bowel disease is suspected.
+Proctitis – likely to be non-infectious Refer to gastroenterologist for colonoscopy

 Contact tracing & partner management